Global Greens CSA

 What if I can’t make it to pick up my vegetables?

 You are welcome to have a friend or family member pick up your share for you — no need to contact us.
 Just have that individual check your name off on the sign in sheet.
-If you will be unable to pick up your vegetables, please contact Meredith by Monday before delivery at Meredith.McLean@LSIowa.org.
+If you will be unable to pick up your vegetables, please contact Mark by Friday before delivery at Mark.Bequeaith@LSIowa.org.
 That gives us time to donate the produce to a refugee family in need.

 I signed up for the Every Other Week Box.
 I’ll be gone one of the weeks I’m supposed to get vegetables.
 Can I get my vegetables a different week instead?